M.A. in Applied Linguistics Graduate Admissions

 - Three letters of recommendation.

 - English Proficiency.
 International students whose native language is not English also must submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS academic).
 To be considered official, test scores must be reported directly from the testing agency to Ohio University.
 The program requires a TOEFL-iBT score of 100 or higher or an IELTS overall score of 7.0 (with 6.5 or higher in every band) or higher for non-native English speakers.
-Applicants interested in a Teaching Assistant position in the Ohio Program of Intensive English (OPIE) should submit a teaching philosophy.
-An additional recommendation from a person in a supervisory position in their previous teaching job is helpful.
-These requirements apply to dual degree applicants as well.
+Applicants interested in a Teaching Assistant position in Arabic, Chinese, Japanese, Swahili, and Undergraduate Linguistics instruction should submit a teaching philosophy.
+A TA position in Undergraduate Linguistics is awarded only to those who already hold a graduate level degree.
 More information on English Proficiency.

 - GRE scores are not required.